-2. Substance Abuse Prevention and Treatment Block Grant Admission Priorities

-- a.
-For providers\ who are receiving SUD state or federal dollars, the Substance Abuse Block Grant priority populations for admission include:
+2. Substance Use Prevention and Treatment Block Grant Admission Priorities a.
+For providers receiving SUD state or federal dollars, the Substance Use Block Grant priority populations for admission include:

-- i.
-Pregnant injecting drug users;
+- Pregnant injecting drug users;

-- ii.
-Other pregnant substance users;
+- Other pregnant substance users;

 - iii.
 Other injecting drug users;

 - iv.
 Women with dependent children who have physical custody or are attempting to regain custody of their children;

 - v.
 All others.

-\Includes the Housing Assistance Program if funded by state or federal SA funding
+Includes the Housing Assistance Program if funded by state or federal SA funding

 - b.
 For categories i.- iii. specified above, if a priority consumer is not admitted to treatment, providers must provide interim substance use disorder services.
-Interim substance use disorder services are services that are provided until an individual is admitted to a treatment program to reduce the adverse effects of substance use, promote health, and reduce the risk of transmission of human immunodeficiency virus (HIV), tuberculosis (TB). - c.
-Also, for persons on the wait list, providers may also provide engagement services, which is another substance use service, typically a less intense service than the service to which they are referred, that enhances the individual's motivation in the recovery process until the individual is admitted to the level of service clinically indicated.
+Interim substance use disorder services are services that are provided until an individual is admitted to a treatment program to reduce the adverse effects of substance use, promote health, and reduce the risk of transmission of human immunodeficiency virus (HIV) and tuberculosis (TB). - c.
+Also, for persons on the wait list, providers may provide engagement services, which is another substance use service.
+It is typically a less intense service than the service they are being referred to, but that enhances the individual's motivation in the recovery process until they are admitted to the level of service clinically indicated.
 Engagement services may also identify and attend to an individual's immediate needs, even if the problems cannot be resolved instantly.